chrisgrieser/nvim-origami/README.md

 -- lazy.nvim
 {
 	"chrisgrieser/nvim-origami",
-	event = "BufReadPost", -- later or key would prevent saving folds opts = true, -- needed even when using default config },
+	event = "BufReadPost", -- later or on keypress would prevent saving folds opts = true, -- needed even when using default config },